 Payout in percent of the invested Margin for binary trading (set(BINARY)).
 Winning trades win the invested amount plus the WinPayout, losing trades lose the invested amount minus the LossPayout.
 The payout variables must be set individually for every traded asset.
 Spread and Commission should be set to 0 for normal binary trades.

-or when the values are not available online, the spread and rollover values are loaded from the Asset List.
+or when asset parameters are not available online, they are loaded from the Asset List.

 This file can be selected or edited with a text editor for simulating